• Home

 4. Pour spinach/egg mixture over flour, and combine

-7. Once dough it thin enough, cut into strips.
+7. Once the dough is thin enough, cut into strips.
 You can make these as wide or narrow as you please.
-I aimed for fettuccine-width in the pictures shown, and you can see how wide they got after cooking.
+I aimed for fettuccine width in the pictures shown, and you can see how wide they got after cooking.

 8. Cook noodles in a pot of boiling water for 5-7 minutes if serving immediately, or lay out on a flour sack towel to dry for later.